 If you have one of these symptoms, but haven't been diagnosed with this cancer, remember that it's rare, and your symptom is likely to be due to something else.
 However, see your doctor if any symptom persists for more than two weeks.

 Endocrine cancers are named by the gland in which they begin.
 The main types of endocrine cancers are:

 Being given a diagnosis of endocrine cancer can be very upsetting.
 Your doctor will explain your cancer and its treatment to you.
-You can also call the Cancer Council Helpline on 13 11 20 and speak with a cancer nurse.
+You can also call Cancr Council on 13 11 20 and speak with a cancer nurse.
 We can provide information and tell you about support services for people with cancer and their families and friends.